High-Performance Training for Sports-2nd Edition

 Sam Robertson, PhD, and Jacqueline Tran, PhD

 Daniel Lewindon is the head of performance science and medicine for the LTA, the national governing body of tennis in Great Britain.
-He is responsible for the leadership, management and integration of sport science and medicine in support of elite players, coaches and performance programmes.
-Prior to his work with tennis athletes, Lewindon worked in professional rugby for 13 years, 7 of which he served as the senior team physiotherapist for England, where he was responsible for player recovery, injury prevention and rehabilitation.
+He is responsible for the leadership, management, and integration of sport science and medicine in support of elite players, coaches, and performance programs.
+Prior to his work with tennis athletes, Lewindon worked in professional rugby for 13 years, 7 of which he served as the senior team physiotherapist for England, where he was responsible for player recovery, injury prevention, and rehabilitation.
 He holds master's degrees in both sport science and sports medicine.

 Reviews"When I surveyed the 300 guests I have had on the Pacey Performance Podcast about what books they most frequently recommend, High-Performance Training for Sports came out on top.
 The first edition was incredible, and the second edition is even better."

 —Rob Pacey, Host of the Pacey Performance Podcast

 "David and Daniel have again produced a must-have resource for anyone interested in high-performance sport.
 The level of contributors within this work is outstanding.
 It will definitely have a place on my bookshelf."